erichaagdev/develocity-build-processor/README.md

 A library for fetching, processing, and analyzing Develocity build data with a fluent API, built-in caching, and retry mechanisms.

-The library aims to simplify interactions with the `/api/builds/**` endpoints of the Develocity API by providing a high level API with proper typed classes for each build tool.
+The library aims to simplify working with the `/api/builds/**` endpoints from the Develocity API by providing a high level API with built-in convenience methods covering common use cases and proper typed classes for each build tool.
-When using this library, you'll focus less on how to interact with the Develocity API and more on the processing and analysis of build data.
+When using this library, you'll focus more on the actual processing and analysis of build data and less on the underlying Develocity API.

-Learn more about how to get started and leverage the full potential of Develocity and your build data below.

 ## Getting started